What Screens Do to Your Child’s Brain Before Bed (And What to Do Instead)

 Sleep starts with a hormone called melatonin.
 As the room gets dark, your child's brain starts producing it, signaling the body to wind down, slow the heart rate, and prepare for rest.

 Blue light, the kind emitted by phones, tablets, and TVs, tells the brain to stop.
-It's read as daylight, and melatonin production shuts down.
+Research from Harvard Medical School found that evening exposure to blue-enriched light suppresses melatonin production and shifts the circadian clock by approximately 30 minutes.

 Here's what makes children different from adults: their pupils are larger and their lenses are clearer, which means more blue light reaches the back of the eye.
-Research from the University of Colorado shows children's brains are roughly twice as sensitive to blue light as yours.
+According to research published in the Journal of Physiology, children's eyes transmit more blue light to the retina than adults', making them roughly twice as sensitive to blue light's melatonin-suppressing effects.

 A study on preschoolers found that even dim light suppressed melatonin production by 77%.
 And in 62% of the children tested, melatonin levels stayed suppressed for at least 50 minutes after the light was turned off.